TELEPHONE No. 15

 Fitted with Transmitter No. 6 on early types and Transmitter No. 2 on later variants.
 The transmitter arm moved up and down.

-Two batteries were housed in the lower part of the telephone.
+Two batteries were housed in the lower part of the telephone and these were called Cells, 2-Block, Agglomerate, Complete.

-Superseded by Telephone No. 3 with Bellset No. 7.
+Superseded by the Telephone No. 3 with Bellset No. 7.

 1 x Bell No. 14, unmounted, or No. 9A.